-Non-normative note: The exclusion of ExcludedPointEncodings from R is due to a quirk of version 1.0.15 of the libsodium library [libsodium] which was initially used to implement Ed25519 signature validation in zcashd.
+Non-normative note: The exclusion of PreCanopyExcludedPointEncodings from R is due to a quirk of version 1.0.15 of the libsodium library [libsodium] which was initially used to implement Ed25519 signature validation in zcashd.
 (The ED25519\COMPAT compile-time option was not set.)
 The intent was to exclude points of order less than $\ell$ ; however, not all such points were covered.
-It is possible, with due attention to detail, to reproduce this quirk without using libsodium v1.0.15.